Commercial insurance options

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Las Vegas than a smaller municipality like Carson City.
+It’s common to pay more for commercial auto coverage in a large city like Las Vegas than in a smaller municipality like Carson City.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as earthquakes and wildfires are also factors.
+Areas susceptible to weather-related events, such as earthquakes and wildfires, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Paradise’s city limits is considered lower risk than a vehicle with a regional route that covers all of Southern Nevada.

 The amount of coverage you need affects your premium.
 Policyholders with the Nevada state minimum limits of 25/50/20 will pay less than a policyholder needing a combined single limit of $1M.

 Nevada’s state minimum liability limit 25/50/20 is called a split limit.
 It separates, or “splits,” the dollar amounts payable by your insurer for bodily injury and property damage into three groups.
 By choosing Nevada’s state minimum limits, your policy will pay up to:

 Learn more about liability coverage.
 Discover ways to save on your commercial auto insurance.